 16. Surf Nation

-A quirky surf blog produced by surfer dad, Alex Wade.
-The blogs originally spawned from a book of the same name.
+A quirky blog produced by surfer dad, Alex Wade.
+The blog originally spawned from a book of the same name.

 Alex’s goal is to show that considered as one nation, The UK and Ireland represent a “surf nation” that can rival any other major surfing stalwart across the globe.